jamescherti/minimal-emacs.d/README.md

 - [Sebagabones on GitHub](https://github.com/jamescherti/minimal-emacs.d/issues/77): "...let me say that I am loving minimal-emacs.d, it has been brilliant so far! :)"
 - [Mlepnos1984 on Reddit](https://www.reddit.com/r/emacs/comments/1lz181i/comment/n2yjj17/): "I give you an A+ on documentation, the readme is great!"
 - [rrajath on Reddit](https://www.reddit.com/r/emacs/comments/1ihn2tv/comment/mb0ja8k/) has been using the minimal-emacs.d config for the past several months and loves it.
 His previous setup used to take around 4 seconds to load, but with minimal-emacs.d, it now loads in just 1 second.
-- [LionyxML on Reddit](https://www.reddit.com/r/emacs/comments/1ihn2tv/comment/mb35t9y/) considers that *minimal-emacs.d* contains one of the best README files he has ever read.
-The author of *minimal-emacs.d* found his comment encouraging.
-Reading this README.md is highly recommended for anyone looking to start customizing their *minimal-emacs.d* configuration.
+- [LionyxML on Reddit](https://www.reddit.com/r/emacs/comments/1ihn2tv/comment/mb35t9y/): "One of the best READMEs I’ve ever seen.
+Very good."
 - [cyneox on Reddit](https://www.reddit.com/r/emacs/comments/1ihn2tv/comment/mdnzgqx/): "Still using it and loving it!
 Thanks for the regular updates."
 - [panchoh on GitHub](https://github.com/jamescherti/minimal-emacs.d/pull/62#issuecomment-2869865979): "...thank you, @jamescherti!
 Keep up the fantastic work you are doing!"
 - [xzway on Reddit](https://www.reddit.com/r/emacs/comments/1p9y8h4/comment/nrh8dye/): "The minimal-emacs.d configuration is very well-designed and non-intrusive.
 I'm also using it to refactor my configuration."